nitro41992/CS644/FinalExamReview.md

 - 3 main issues of Pearson Correlation
     - Does not take into account items of overlap between two users
+        - Some other variable may be influencing the correlation
     - Correlation cannot be computed for only 1 overlap item between two users
+        - Multiple items are needed in order to measure correlation
     - Undefined if preference values are identical

 - MapReduce with k-means